Why choose Anglia Ruskin?

-- Our Department of Vision and Hearing Sciences has a long-established relationship with some of the UK's largest retail opticians, including Specsavers, Boots and Vision Express, providing our students opportunities for work-based learning.
+- Our Department of Vision and Hearing Sciences has a long-established relationship with some of the UK's largest retail opticians, including Specsavers, Boots and Vision Express, giving our students opportunities for work-based learning.

-- Our Biomedical Science course is accredited by the Institute of Biomedical Science and out Forensic Science pathways have recently been accredited by The Forensic Science Society.
+- Our Biomedical Science course is accredited by the Institute of Biomedical Science and our Forensic Science pathways have recently been accredited by The Forensic Science Society.

 - We're the largest undergraduate provider in the subject area of Architecture, Building and Planning.

 - We're the largest undergraduate provider for Mass Communication and Documentation.

 - We were ranked 10th in the Green League 2010 by People & Planet; a league table based on 11 environmental criteria, both policy and performance-related.

 - Through our efforts to reduce our environmental impact we have achieved accreditation to ISO 14001, an internationally recognised standard.

 - We were awarded the Carbon Trust Standard from 2008-2011 for our efforts to reduce carbon emissions.